4knigc12/COM617/README.md

 # OpenNMS Horizon BPG  monitoring

 ## Background
-Talk about what we are doing.
+- Talk about what we are doing.
-why we are doing it
+- Why we are doing it
-why it will be helpful
+- Why it will be helpful